A manifestation of order and beauty in nature is called symmetry.

 The second is the circumference of the synchrotron.

-With each revolution, a particle gradually sheds energy due to synchrotron radiation.
-Put plainly, when a charged particle is bent, it emits radiation, causing energy loss.
+With each revolution, a particle gradually loses energy.
+In fact, when a charged particle's path is curved, it emits radiation, causing energy loss.
 This radiation is called synchrotron radiation.

-For this reason, it is not possible to accelerate particles indefinitely, because at a certain point the energy provided by the electric fields at each revolution is equal to the energy lost to the synchrotron radiation.
+For this reason, particles cannot be accelerated indefinitely: at a certain point, the energy provided by the electric fields at each revolution equals the energy lost to synchrotron radiation.

 This explains why we need an accelerator 27 kilometres long like the LHC, and why we will need an even larger one if we want to reach higher energies.